scoskey/m0037/notes.md

 $$\begin{array}{ccc}\alpha&\beta&(\alpha\rightarrow\beta)\\\hline T&T&T\\T&F&F\\F&T&T\\F&F&T\end{array}$$

-Sometimes called *material conditional*, the truth table is meant to capture the idea of "P implies Q", but without any of the causation one would normally understand from natural language.
-Instead the formula $\alpha\rightarrow\beta$ may be thought of as a kind of promise, that if $\alpha$ is true then $\beta$ will be true also.
-If $\alpha$ is not true, then the promise will not be broken, so the conditional is "vacuously true".
+This truth table attempts to capture the logic of "P implies Q", but it doesn't capture the causation we normally understand from natural language.
+It is sometimes called the *material conditional*.
+We can describe $\alpha\rightarrow\beta$ as a promise: if you know $\alpha$ is true then it promises $\beta$ is also true.
+Thus if $\alpha$ is not true, then no promise is made, and so the conditional is "vacuously true".
 We will see later that this definition is the most useful way to study deductions in mathematics.

 We invite the reader to fill in truth tables for the rest of the boolean connectives.